Mount Meru: Geography

-(Sumeru is heard to be at the centre of the Earth, but is not seen there).

-Several versions of cosmology can be found in existing Hindu texts.
-In all of them, cosmologically, the Meru mountain was also described as being surrounded by Mandrachala Mountain to the east, Suparshva Mountain to the west, Kumuda Mountain to the north, and Kailasha to the south.

 In Buddhism

 According to Buddhist cosmology, Mount Meru is at the centre of the world, and Jambūdvīpa is south of it.
 It is 80,000 yojanas wide and 80,000 yojanas high according to the Abhidharmakośabhāṣyam and 84,000 yojanas high according to the Long Āgama Sutra.
 At the peak of Mount Meru is Trāyastriṃśa, the realm where the ruler Śakra resides.
 The Sun and the Moon revolve around Mount Meru, and as the Sun passes behind it, it becomes nighttime.
-The mountain has four faces — each one made of a different material; the northern face is made of gold, the eastern one is made of crystal, the southern one is made of lapis lazuli, and the western one is made of ruby.
+The mountain has four faces—each one made of a different material; the northern face is made of gold, the eastern one is made of crystal, the southern one is made of lapis lazuli, and the western one is made of ruby.

 In Vajrayāna, maṇḍala offerings often include Mount Meru, as they in part represent the entire universe.
 It is also believed that Mount Meru is the home of the Buddha Cakrasaṃvara.

 Yuan dynasty 1271–1368) Chinese mandala depicting Mount Meru as an inverted pyramid topped by a lotus.

 Tibetan Cakrasaṃvara sand mandala with Mount Meru in the centre.

 A mural depicting Mt.
 Meru, in Wat Sakhet, Bangkok, Thailand.

 Tibetan Buddhist embroidery representing Mount Sumeru.

 The Mahabodhi Temple, a famous Buddhist temple at Bodhgaya, India, representing Mount Meru.